taijeronv/pmewargame/content/documents/proposal/_index.md

 - Players assume the role of platoon, company, or battalion commanders.
 - They make plans, issue orders, and try to accomplish the mission objectives.

-Many games designed for the professional military market are either first-person-shooters or 3d virtual multimedia extravaganzas.
+Many games designed for the professional military market are either first-person-shooters, or 3d virtual simulations.
+There are currently no games that meet the needs of a typical classroom environment.

-The truth is many of these games are unsuitable for the classroom environment.
-They are complicated to play, require high-end hardware, or special gaming skills to play.
+Needs:
+- Easy to play.
+- Playable in 45 minutes or less.
+- Must accomodate every student.

 Simulations such as JCATS or WARSIM are great exercise drivers but could never work in a classroom environment.
 They are over-engineered, and learning to operate the sim takes more than an hour to learn (closer to a week).